English name: Indo-Chinese Sand Snake

 Rainbow Water Snake is much thicker, is darker with less distinct striping, and is almost always found in the water.

-Habitat: Lives in moist open woodland, scrubland, grassland, and agricultural land.
-Is often found climbing trees and bushes, but will also rest in burrows.
+Habitat: Lives in moist open woodland, scrubland, and grassland.
+Is often found climbing trees and bushes, but will often rest in burrows.

-Contribution to the ecosystem: The Indo-Chinese Sand Snake helps control rodent, frog and lizard populations.
-It also feeds on smaller snakes.
+Contribution to the ecosystem: The Indo-Chinese Sand Snake feeds on rodents, frogs lizards, and smaller snakes.
 This snake is eaten by larger snakes, birds of prey, and monitors.

 Danger to humans: Has rear fangs but is not dangerous to humans.
 The bite may cause some swelling.